Anthony J. Pennings, PhD

 It was a 15-year endeavor rebuild the US economy and to shape a new global system, expanding the New Deal into a world system with the Atlantic Charter, Bretton Woods, the Marshall Plan, and the UN, all of which were resisted by the USSR, helping facilitate the Cold War.

-Pan-capitalism broke out in the 1990s with the end of the USSR and the “Atari Democrat’s” World Trade Organization’s “new rules” framework that opened the world to IP networks and digital devices, making China and the other Asian Tigers very rich.
-Privatized telecoms (like NZ Telecom) opened up the world to free video/voice calls, web advertising, global social media networks like FB, and AI web data collection.
+Pan-capitalism broke out in the 1990s with the end of the USSR and the “Atari Democrat’s” World Trade Organization’s “new rules” framework.
+The WTO opened the world to IP networks and digital devices, making China and the other Asian Tigers very rich.
+Privatized telecoms (like NZ Telecom) then opened up the world to free video/voice calls, web advertising, global social media networks like FB, and AI web data collection.

-But just as the gold in Fort Knox had its limits, the US public grew nervous about the federal debt.
-Luckily, the US consumer’s trade deficit kept China and the USD global liquidity system functioning, but not without dollar shortages cropping up, as in 2008, and the persistent strong dollar we see today.
+But just as the gold in Fort Knox had its limits, the US public grew nervous about the expanding federal debt.
+Luckily, the US consumer’s trade deficit kept China and the world economy moving.
+USD global liquidity system continued function, but not without dollar shortages cropping up, as in 2008, and the persistent strong dollar we see today.
+USD is strenghtened by the “Milkshake Theory” that drives surpluses around the world to the USD.

 BRICS is a “Second World” attempt to challenge the US-led world order by seducing the Global South with the Belt and Road Initiative and calls for “de-dollarization.”
-But the failed SMO in Eastern Europe, and the decline of the Chinese economy, have crumbled the BRICS’ momentum.
+But the failed SMO in Eastern Europe, and the decline of the Chinese economy, and the Indian Coast Guard boarding the dark fleet’s oil tankers have crumbled the BRICS’ momentum.

 The Trump solution has been a chaotic mixture of “America First” tariffs, ending foreign aid, USD-backed stablecoins (2027), and military escalation.
 Resentment is building worldwide, but global money is still flowing back along the “Milk Road” into the USD.